Michigan Space Grant Consortium (MSGC)

 The vision and mission of the Michigan Space Grant Consortium (MSGC) are to foster awareness of, education in, and research on space and Earth-related science and technology in Michigan.
 Its mission is to create, develop, and promote programs that support its vision and reflect NASA strategic interests, and encourage cooperation between academia, industry, state and local government in space-related science and technology in Michigan.

 The MSGC Grant and Fellowship Programs are regionally competitive, among 11 Universities in Michigan.
 Space Grant offers fellowship programs for graduate and undergraduate students, as well as research seed grants and program grants for faculty.
 The Consortium offers a total of $100,000 of support for undergraduate and graduate research fellowships, $50,000 for Research Seed Grants, and $100,000 for Public Service Grants in aerospace, space science, Earth system science, and other related science, engineering, or mathematical fields.
 Fellows and Grantees are encouraged to participate in the annual fall conference in Ann Arbor, Michigan.

 Applications must first be submitted to Michigan Tech for approval in November, before being sent to MSGC.
-If you have questions about submitting your application, please contact Paige Hackney (email@example.com).
+Please read this flier thoroughly for detailed instructions regarding the proposal submission process.
+If you have questions about submitting your application, please contact Paige Hackney (firstname.lastname@example.org).